Bottom Line

 Key Points

-- The FOX 2 Detroit segment covered two unrelated topics: local data center opposition and DoD records.
+• The FOX 2 Detroit segment covered two distinct topics: local data center opposition in Allen Park and a discussion concerning DoD records.

-- Bill Konkolesky, State Director of the Michigan Chapter of the Mutual UFO Network, addressed Detroit's alleged presence in UAP files.
+• Bill Konkolesky of the Michigan Chapter of the Mutual UFO Network discussed Detroit's appearance within Department of Defense files.

 Why It Matters